gmc-code/PC-microbit-micropython/docs/microbit_definitions/Models_using_definitions.rst

                 .. tab-item:: Q1

                     Modify the A_action() def to turn on the device for 3sec.
-Modify the B_action() def to on and off with a delay of 0.5sec 3 times using a for loop.
+Modify the B_action() def to on and off with a delay of 0.5sec 3 times using a for-loop.

                     .. code-block:: python